About Christine Kennedy

 Christine Kennedy is a leadership and life purpose coach and the Executive Vice President of the Lynchburg Regional Chamber of Commerce.
-In this role she helps individuals and businesses succeed through self-discovery, thought-provoking questions and providing piercing clarity on issues that often times the individual can’t see.

-She also is responsible for many workforce and economic development initiatives at the Chamber including the nationally award winning Leadership Lynchburg program which trains and equips high potential leaders from organizations throughout the region.
+She is responsible for many workforce and economic development initiatives at the Chamber including the nationally award winning Leadership Lynchburg program which trains and equips high potential leaders from organizations throughout the region.
 With her leadership, the Chamber has succeeded with several visible projects in the region including the implementation of additional Amtrak Service to DC, securing jet service to Atlanta, earning five star accreditation with the US Chamber, just to name a few.

 She has spearheaded the creation of several initiatives at the Chamber including the popular women’s series, the Women of Worth event, Business at Breakfast and the newest multi- regional endeavor, the SHAKA Project.
 She presents at local, state and national conferences and enjoys coaching individuals to achieve success in all areas of their lives.

 She is a graduate of Liberty University where she earned her Bachelor of Science Degree in Psychology.
 She is also a graduate of the Virginia Chamber of Commerce Executives Institute and the Dale Carnegie Course.
-She earned her IOM (Institute for Organization Management) designation from the US Chamber of Commerce in 2008.

 Christine is credentialed as a certified professional coach and a master practitioner of the Energy Leadership Index through the Institute of Professional Excellence in Coaching (iPEC).
 She also is certified to facilitate the Influence Style Indicator and the Change Style Indicator created by Discovery Learning, Inc.